smcamino/Camino-Project-1/README.md

 2022-06-08

 Welcome!
 This is project 1 for St558 at NC State!
-Here you will see a vignette I have created about contacting a [NASA API](https://api.nasa.gov/index.html#browseAPI) using functions I wrote to query, parse, and return data.
+Here you will see a vignette I have created about contacting [NASA API](https://api.nasa.gov/index.html#browseAPI) using functions I wrote to query, parse, and return data.
 At the end will be a small exploratory analysis on the data I returned from the functions I created.